Pages from the book, "The Philosophy and Science of Health"--Dr.

 of the body to metabolise fats and oils properly.
 This failure results

-in a loss of effectiveness of insulin and in the consequent failure
+in a loss of effectiveness of insulin and in the consequent failure to

-this matter, except at the research level, remains hampered by its 19th-century
+matter, except at the research level, remains hampered by its 19th-century

 legacy.